MrGrasss/TeleBlitz-BestTelebot/README.md

       work with the channel its @.
 Make sure that atleast one of your clients is in this channel through manually verifying if needed.

+    - Group Advertiser: For this feature you will find a full config that you can change to your needs.I recommend to first use 'full_fetch: true' with multiple clients to clean your channels in groups.txt and turn it off after the cleaning process.
+Clients seconds between depends on the quality of your sessions (experiment at your own risk).
-    - Group Advertiser: For this feature you will find a config similar to the others, I recommend to put clients seconds between to around 45-60 to not encounter any floodwaits.
-Using multiple accounts will speed this process up x the amount of clients which I do recommend if your using over 40 groups to advertise in.
+      Using multiple accounts will speed this process up x the amount of clients which I do recommend if your using over
+      40 groups to advertise in.

     - Group Fetching in advertiser: groupadvertiser/groups.txt supports channelname, @channelname, https://t.me/joinchat/, https://t.me/ and http. (public groups only)